-Oculomotor, block and abducens nerves (III, IV and VI cranial nerves).
+Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves).
 Details about paralytic strabismus Pathogenesis of vision diseases

-To determine the level lesions with such deviation of the eyes in general, the following considerations are relevant.
-Most of the supranuclear frontopoitin fibers ending in the pontine center of the gaze are crossed and come from the opposite hemisphere of the cerebrum.
-Only a small part of the fibers comes from the hemisphere on the same side.
+To determine the level lesions with such eye deviation The following considerations are mainly relevant.
+A larger number of supranuclear frontopoitin fibers ending in the pontine center of vision are crossed and come from the opposite hemisphere of the cerebrum.
+Only a small part of the fibers comes from the hemisphere of the same side.

-Crossed supranuclear pathway for horizontal directions of gaze, passes the centerline at the level of the front edge of the bridge.
-If this path is interrupted by a pathological process located proximal to the intersection, then when the focus is located on the right, it becomes impossible to look to the left.
-If the right-sided focus is located in the bridge, that is, distal from the intersection, then the look to the right falls out.
-Due to the predominance of continuous antagonistic innervation, there is a deviation of the eyes: in the first case to the right and in the second to the left.
+Crossed supranuclear tract for horizontal viewing directions, it crosses the midline at the level of the front edge of the bridge.
+If this path is interrupted by a pathological process located proximal to the intersection, then when the lesion is located on the right, it becomes impossible to look to the left.
+If the right-sided focus is located in the bridge, i.e., distal from the point of crossover, then the gaze to the right falls out.
+Due to the predominance of continuous antagonistic innervation, eye deviation occurs: in the first case to the right and in the second to the left.

-When, in this way, when you turn off supranuclear innervation Deviation conjuguee develops, first described by the Geneva physiologist Provost, then when the focus is located above the bridge, the patient looks towards the focus.
+When, therefore, when turning off supranuclear innervation Deviation conjuguee develops, first described by the Genevan physiologist Prevost, then when the focus is localized above the bridge, the patient looks towards the focus.
 If there is a break in the bridge, then the patient, in contrast, looks in the direction opposite to the focus.

-Deviation conjuguee however, is not a persistent symptom.
+Deviation conjuguee, however, is not a persistent symptom.
 For the innervation of the lateral directions of gaze, the hemisphere of the opposite side is of predominant importance.
-Along with this, those ratios that we have stated in relation to bilateral cortical innervation of the eye muscles are also important.
-So, with cerebral hemorrhage (the most common cause of Deviation conjuguee), the patient looks towards the focus of the disease only during the first quarter of an hour or the first hours after a stroke.
-This is an excellent criterion for determining on which side the hemiplegia is present even in the stage of general muscle relaxation.
+Along with this, the relationships that we have outlined in relation to the bilateral cortical innervation of the eye muscles are also important.
+Thus, with cerebral hemorrhage (the most common cause of Deviation conjuguee), the patient only looks towards the source of the disease during the first quarter of an hour or the first hours after a stroke.
+This is an excellent criterion for establishing on which side there is hemiplegia even at the stage of general muscle relaxation.

-Then this phenomenon, which is often combined with a long turn of the head of the same name, disappears.
-The latter is due to the fact that instead of the switched off conductors, corticonuclear connections of another hemisphere are switched on.
+Then this one phenomenon, which is often combined with a long turn of the head of the same name, disappears.
+The latter is due to the fact that instead of the switched off conductors, the corticonuclear connections of the other hemisphere are switched on.

-Thus, temporary Deviation conjuguee indicates the location of the lesion "somewhere" between the cortex and the bridge.
-For a more accurate localization, it is necessary to take into account other, including non-ocular, symptoms.
-Clinical experience shows that in cases where the Deviation conjuguee turns into divergence of the eyeballs, death quickly occurs.
-Deviation conjuguee on the basis of a supranuclear lesion in the bridge itself is rarely observed.
+Thus, temporary Deviation conjuguee indicates that the lesion is located “somewhere” between the cortex and the pons.
+For more accurate localization, it is necessary to take into account other, including non-ocular, symptoms.
+Clinical experience shows that in cases where Deviation conjuguee turns into divergence of the eyeballs, death quickly occurs.
+Deviation conjuguee due to a supranuclear lesion in the pons itself is rarely observed.

-"Deviation conjuguee" of the head and eyes together with a spasm of the left facial nerve at the onset of Jackeon's seizure in a right-sided brain tumor (according to Bing)
+“Deviation conjuguee” of the head and eyes together with a spasm of the left facial nerve at the beginning of a Jackeon’s seizure with a right-sided brain tumor (according to Bing)

-Supranuclear Disorders eye movements are characterized by the fact that they are combined (internuclear paralysis).
-Persistent gross paralysis of gaze in diseases of the brain - even with lesions of both hemispheres - are relatively rare.
-Most often they are still observed with meningitis, extending to the entire convex surface of the brain.
+Supranuclear disorders eye movements are characterized by the fact that their combination is preserved (internuclear palsy).
+Persistent gross gaze paralysis in diseases of the cerebrum - even with lesions of both hemispheres - is relatively rare.
+Most often they are still observed in meningitis, spreading to the entire convex surface of the brain.

-If the patient still looks straight ahead, then a positive puppet phenomenon or a slow deviation of the eyes after the introduction of cold water into the external auditory canal indicates an impaired brain stem, that is, a supranuclear lesion (cerebral cortex - white matter or corticobulbar pathways).
+If sick still looks straight ahead, then a positive puppet phenomenon or a slow deviation of the eyes after introducing cold water into the external auditory canal indicates an iptactic brain stem, i.e., a supranuclear lesion (cerebral cortex - white matter or corticobulbar tracts).

-If at persistent paralysis it is possible to reveal a real paralysis of the abducens nerve on the same side (it is recognized by the fact that the internal rectus muscle of the other eye functions normally during convergence), this indicates the localization of the lesion at the caudal end of the bridge.
-Due to the fact that the knee of the facial nerve forms a loop around the nucleus of the abducens nerve, lontine gaze palsy is usually combined with paralysis of the facial nerve (peripheral type) on the same side.
-Disorders of vertical eye movements are almost always caused by lesions of the quadruple (bilateral oculomotor nerve palsies can simulate gaze palsies; see also Sylvian aqueduct syndrome).
+If at persistent gaze paralysis If it is possible to identify a true abducens nerve palsy on the same side (recognized by the fact that the internal rectus muscle of the other eye functions normally during convergence), this indicates that the lesion is localized at the caudal end of the pons.
+Because the genu facial nerve forms a loop around the abducens nerve nucleus, longitudinal gaze palsy is usually associated with facial palsy (peripheral type) on the same side.
+Vertical eye movement disorders are almost always caused by lesions of the quadrigeminal region (bilateral oculomotor nerve palsies may simulate gaze palsies; see also aqueduct of Sylvius syndrome).

-If jackson fit begins with gaze cramps, then this speaks of a focus in the cortex of the frontal lobe of the opposite side.
-The patient looks to the side opposite to the focus.
-From time to time, isolated gaze seizures occurring without the spread of seizures to other muscle groups, it makes no difference whether the eyes deviate in the vertical or horizontal direction, in contrast to this, they indicate a lesion of the brain stem due to Encephalitis lethargica.
+If Jacksonian seizure begins with convulsions of the gaze, this indicates a lesion in the cortex of the frontal lobe of the opposite side.
+The patient looks in the direction opposite to the lesion.
+Occasional isolated convulsions of the gaze without spreading the convulsions to other muscle groups, regardless of whether the eyes deviate in the vertical or horizontal direction, in contrast, indicate damage to the brain stem due to Encephalitis lethargica.
 As an exception, they are also observed with skull trauma and tumors.

-The same applies to disorders- both paralysis and spasms - symmetrical eye movements, namely, with convergence for near and the necessary divergence in the transition from setting closer to looking into the distance.
-At the same time, one should not forget about possible ocular causes (weak convergence in myopia, excessive convergence up to spasm in hyperopia, latent strabismus or insufficient binocular vision due to refractive errors or unilateral amblyopia), as well as convulsions with hysteria or insufficient attention of patients.
-The sometimes observed phenomenon of the so-called predominant gaze movements seems to indicate damage to the brain stem due to trauma.
-So, for example, a proposal to look down is first followed by a short glance up, followed by a look down.
+The same applies to disorders- both paralysis and spasms - symmetrical movements of the eye, namely during convergence for near and the necessary divergence when moving from close to distance viewing.
+In this case, we should not forget about possible ocular causes (weakness of convergence in myopia, excessive convergence up to spasm in hypermetropia, hidden strabismus or insufficient binocular vision due to refractive errors or unilateral amblyopia), as well as convulsions due to hysteria or insufficient attention of patients.
+Sometimes the observed phenomenon of so-called predominant gaze movements seems to indicate damage to the brain stem due to trauma.
+So, for example, when asked to look down, there is first a short look up, followed by a look down.

-Only experience in research disorders of eye movements to some extent protects against errors.
-In particular, one should beware of haste in the diagnosis of gaze palsy in patients with blurred consciousness and in patients who do not understand enough for themselves what is required of them.
-On the other hand, it should be noted that in patients with multiple focal arteriosclerotic changes (miliary foci of softening and hemorrhage in the capsula interna, thalamus opticus and corpus striatum), in whom paralysis of bilaterally innervated muscles that provide speech, swallowing and chewing, also indicate clinical a picture of pseudobulbar paralysis, yet only in exceptional cases it is possible to reveal the presence of gaze paralysis.
+Research experience only eye movement disorders protects against errors to some extent.
+In particular, one should beware of haste in diagnosing gaze paralysis in patients with clouded consciousness and in patients who have not sufficiently understood what is required of them.
+On the other hand, it should be noted that in patients with multiple focal arteriosclerotic changes (miliary foci of softening and hemorrhages in the capsula interna, thalamus opticus and corpus striatum), in whom paralysis of bilaterally innervated muscles that provide speech, swallowing and chewing also indicate clinical picture of pseudobulbar palsy, however, only in exceptional cases is it possible to identify the presence of gaze paralysis.

 20-02-2012, 20:51